4 Squat myths

 This was a very plausible theory.
 Front and high bar squats are more knee dominant than low bar squats, so surely they also activate the quadriceps more and the glutes less?
-No, the quads and glutes are highly activated during each squat variation without any difference as a result of bar placement [1, 2, 3, 4, 5].
-The leverage just changes, resulting in different force output and joint torques.
+No, the quads and glutes are highly activated during each squat variation without any difference as a result of bar placement [2, 3, 4, 5, 6].
+The bar placement just changes the leverages, resulting in different force outputs and joint torques.
 Range of motion may also change, but inside, the muscles are trying equally hard during all variations.

 Unless possibly if you also change your stance width or depth, bar placement does not affect quad or glute muscle activation.